kohkimakimoto/LaravelValidatorExtension/README.md

 }
 ```

-The validation class is used as the below.
+The validator class is used as the below.

 ```php
 $validator = BlogValidator::make(Input::all());